anydetect/anydetect/README.md

 Fetching the switch MAC address table to find the corresponding switch and port for that MAC address.
 Disabling the port on the FortiGate-managed switch where the MAC address is located.

+## Netflow_Replyer.ipynb
+Purpose: The notebook includes a Python script to replay an nfcapd (NetFlow capture) file using the nfreplay command.
+It sends the replayed data to a specified IP and port.

+Key Functions:

+replay_nfcapd_file: This function replays a NetFlow capture file (nfcapd) to a destination IP and port using the nfreplay tool.
+It captures output and handles errors during the process.
+A call to this function is made with the file nfcapd.202409252000 sent to 127.0.0.1 on port 2055

 ## Modules

 - `logging`: For logging events.